n7down/DevelopersHandbook/exersice-solutions/cracking-the-coding-interview/chapter-2/RunnerTechnique/README.md

-# Runner Techique
+# Runner Technique
 The "runner" (or second pointer) techique is used in many linked list problems.
-The runner techique mean that you iterate through the linked list with two pointers simultaneously, with one ahead of the other.
+The runner technique mean that you iterate through the linked list with two pointers simultaneously, with one ahead of the other.
 The "fast" node might be ahead by a fixed amount, or it might be hopping multiple nodes for each one node that the "slow" node iterate through.

 For example suppose you had a linked list `a1->a2->...->an->b1->b2->...->bn` and you wanted to rearrange it into `a1->b1->a2->b2->...->an->bn`.
 You do not know the length of the linked list (but you do know thta the length is an even number).